JamieRees452/linear_stability_solver/README.md

-# linear_stability_solver
+# Linear Stability of a Two-Dimensional Equatorial Zonal Flow

-Solving the two dimensional linear stability problem for an equatorial ocean current in thermal wind balance
+Here we present the code to solve the linearised equations of motion for a two dimensional mean flow.

 Files of interest are: